gumpu/GalaxyNGV2/Documentation/player-manual.md

 ###Technology

 Technology determines the effectiveness of ships.
 There are four
 technologies: drive, weapons, shields and cargo.
-Each race begins the game with 1.00 levels in each technology.
+Each nation begins the game with 1.00 levels in each technology.
 Technology can be increased by ordering planets to conduct research.

-Ships are assigned the technology levels of the race at the time they are produced.
-As the race's technology level increases, ships can be upgraded at planets owned by the player.
+Ships are assigned the technology levels of the nation at the time they are produced.
+As the nation's technology level increases, ships can be upgraded at planets owned by the player.

 A ship with drive technology 4.00 is twice as fast as an equivalent ship with drive technology 2.00, a ship with weapons technology 1.50 has a 50% more powerful attack than the same ship with weapons technology 1.00, and so forth.
 Ships without a component are considered to have a matching technology of zero.
 For example, a ship with weapons mass zero is considered to have weapons technology zero.

 ###Ship Mass

 Ship types with zero or one attack have a ship mass of drive mass + weapon